 Activities in Wroxham

 The Norfolk Broads is full of activities for any age and interest and Wroxham has lots of activities for a great day out.
 There are many boatyards such as Broads Tours, Norfolk Broads Direct and Norfolk Yacht Agency where day boats or canoes can be hired, along with river trips if you do not want the hassle of driving.

 The broads is a wonderful habitat that is home to all kinds of water birds, mammals, insects and plants, take a stroll with some bird food and see what you can find.

-If you want to go further afield then there are bicycles for hire at the Hoveton Broads Authority Visitor Centre, busses and trains also leave regularly to surrounding destinations.
+If you want to go further afield then there are bicycles for hire at the The Norfolk Broads Cycling Centre, busses and trains also leave regularly to surrounding destinations.

 Dining in Wroxham

 There is a whole host of places to enjoy a bite to eat in Wroxham from a café and McDonalds in Roys food hall to pubs and hotels such as The Kings Head Hotel and Hotel Wroxham.
-If you are looking for fine dining then The Station Smokehouse and The River Kitchen are just two of the great restaurants in the village.
+If you are looking for fine dining then The Station Smokehouse and The Bridge are just two of the great restaurants in the village.

 How to Get to Wroxham